-The Ethernet protocol standards describe a lot of aspects of network communication as well as frame format, frame size, timing, and encoding.
-Ethernet telling, how networked devices can format data for transmission to other network devices on the same network segment, and also describe how to put that data out on the network connection.
+The Ethernet protocol standards describe many aspects of network communication as well as frame format, frame size, timing, and encoding.
+It’s telling, how networked devices can format data for transmission to other network devices on the same network segment, and describe how to put that data out on the network connection.

-The Ethernet is a contention-based method of networking.
-A contention-based method means that any device can try to transmit data across the shared medium whenever it has data to send.
-The Carrier Sense Multiple Access/Collision Detection (CSMA/CD) process is used in half-duplex Ethernet LANs to detect and resolve collisions.
+It is a contention-based method of networking.
+A contention-based method means that any device can try to send data across the shared medium when it has data to send.
+The Carrier Sense Multiple Access/Collision Detection (CSMA/CD) process uses in half-duplex Ethernet LANs to detect and resolve collisions.
 Today’s Ethernet LANs use full-duplex switches, which allow multiple devices to send and receive simultaneously with no collisions.